Polish railway signalling: Nameplates

-Therefore, a nameplate H 1/2 means a signal named H that aside from S1 will also display S2-S5 aspects for straight direction and S10-S13 for diverging direction.
-Whereas P3 2 means a signal named P3 that aside from S1 only displays S10-S13 aspects because it's followed only by diverging points.
+Therefore, a nameplate H 1/2 means a signal named H that aside from S1 will also display S2-S5 aspects for straight direction and S6-S13 for diverging direction.
+Whereas P3 2 means a signal named P3 that aside from S1 only displays S6-S13 aspects because it's followed only by diverging points.

 There may also be a letter m which specifies that this signal also functions as a shunting signal (see below).

 Subsidiary signal

 Automatic signals

 Automatic signals are used on lines equipped with automatic block signaling.
 Their colour language is the same as aspects S1-S5 of semi-automatic signals.
-The main difference regards the S1 (red) aspect - After stopping, it can be passed but the subsequent maximum speed is limited to 20 km/h.
+The main difference regards the S1 (red) aspect – After stopping, it can be passed but the subsequent maximum speed is limited to 20 km/h.

 Automatic signals have their posts painted white (without red strips) to be easily distinguished from semi-automatic signals.

-Automatic signals are numbered by their nearest kilometre post multiplied by 10, odd numbers on the down track and even numbers on the up track.
-Signals on the track opposite to typical traffic (usually on the left track as Polish railways operate on the right track by default) have the letter N appended to the resulting number.
-A set of bi-directional automatic signals located on the 324.09 km marker will therefore be numbered 3241 on the down track, 3240 on the up track, 3241N on the down track reverse, and 3240N on the up track reverse.
 In the case of multi-track arrangements with signals located close to each other on different lines, other letters may be affixed to the numbers to distinguish signals on different tracks.